-East Herts Council recognises that risk management is a vital activity, and we seek to embed risk management into the culture of the Authority.
+East Herts Council recognises that risk management is an essential element of good governancea vital activity, and we seek to must be embedded risk management into the culture of the Authority.
 This includes the strategic decision making process, service planning, project management, partnerships, audit, procurement and contracts.
+It supports informed decision making thereby enabling opportunities to be exploited, or action to be taken to mitigate or manage risk to an acceptable level.